 Wayfinder Family Services: The assistive technology training program at Wayfinder Family Services offers adults, ages 18 and older, who are blind or visually impaired, instruction on the latest assistive technology devices and software for success in today’s job market.
 Following an initial student assessment, our staff develops a plan individualized to meet each client’s goals.
 Bilingual instruction available in English and Spanish.

 African Community Resource Center assists African refugees, immigrants and people of African heritage.
-Current program and services: referrals for emergency shelter, domestic violence, victims of human trafficking; resettlement assistance; counseling; immigration clinic with probono immigration lawyers; transportation assistance; food assistance; support groups; and more.
+Current program and services: referrals for emergency shelter, domestic violence, victims of human trafficking; resettlement assistance; counseling; immigration clinic with probono (without fee or expectation of fee) immigration lawyers; transportation assistance; food assistance; support groups; and more.

 American Civil Liberties Union (ACLU) of Southern California works on behalf of people in the Southern California region, namely in Los Angeles, Kern, Orange, Riverside, San Bernardino, San Luis Obispo, Santa Barbara and Ventura Counties.
 Provides the community with resources to help them learn their rights if and when Immigration and Customs Enforcement (ICE) agents appear at your door or work; on your bus or train; pull you over on the road; and other locations.